cityindex-attic/wordpress-development-flow/README.md

 1.  `grunt run` -> This will compile your app and launch a dev server that you can access via http://localhost:4567 on your Dev machine
 1. TODO Any changes you make on your dev machine will be automatically copied to your vagrant VM

+## Concepts involved

+1. [Dev / Prod parity(http://www.12factor.net/dev-prod-parity) -> A local development build & run time is encapsulated in a Vagrant VM.
+Whilst the developer is free to choose their editor tooling; they will be running & debugging their code in an environment that is nearly identical to the production deployment environment as possible.
+1. Buildpack ->
+1. Build script - the following tasks are automated using the build script:
+   1. Compilation - converting source code to running code
+   1. Running - starting
+   1. Deployment
+1. Continuous Integration Server - source code events trigger the CI server to run build script tasks; and report on their success or failure
+1. Platform as a Service - The hosting platform is a PaaS; enabling scripted deployment

 ## Contributing to this project (bug reports, feature requests, pull requests)

 Have a bug, feature request or pull request?
 [Please open a new issue](https://github.com/cityindex/remote-development-boilerplate/issues).